mattyoung101/tamara/papers/thesis/pages/chapters/method.typ

     RTLIL Cell or Wire and the other Cells or Wires it may be connected to
 2. For each output port in the top module:
     1. Perform a backwards breadth-first search through the RTLIL netlist to form a logic cone
-    2. Replicate all combinatorial RTLIL primitives inside the logic cone
+    2. Replicate all combinational RTLIL primitives inside the logic cone
     3. Generate and insert the necessary voter(s) for each bit
     4. Wire up the newly formed netlist, including connected the voters
 3. Perform any necessary fixes to the wiring, if required